-1. Graduates of medical schools in the United States and Canada accredited by the Liaison Committee on Medical Education (LCME); or a.
-Holds a currently-valid certificate from the Educational Commission for Foreign Medical Graduates prior to appointment; or, b.
-Holds a full and unrestricted license to practice medicine in a US licensing jurisdiction in the ACGME specialty/subspecialty program in which they are in training; or, c.
+- 3. Graduates of medical schools outside the United States and Canada who meet one of the following qualifications: - a.
+Holds a currently-valid certificate from the Educational Commission for Foreign Medical Graduates prior to appointment; or, - b.
+Holds a full and unrestricted license to practice medicine in a US licensing jurisdiction in the ACGME specialty/subspecialty program in which they are in training; or, - c.
 Graduates of medical schools outside the United States who have completed a Fifth Pathway program provided by an LCME-accredited medical school.